BF528/project-4-frizzled/README.md

 # Repository Contents

+Programmer:
+  - BF528_project4_programmer.R: Script containing code for quality control and the pre-processing steps of the Unique Molecular Identifier counts matrix using Seurat software workflow.

 Analyst:
-  - project4_analyst.R: Script containing full analysis and notes on marker gene to cell type matching with literature search
+  - project4_analyst.R: Script containing full analysis and notes on marker gene to cell type matching with literature search.

 Biologist:
-  - BF528_Project4_Biologist_ZhuoruiSun.Rmd: Read in marker gene table, select significant gene by p-value and split into 14 files by cluster for gene enrichment analysis
+  - BF528_Project4_Biologist_ZhuoruiSun.Rmd: Read in marker gene table, select significant gene by p-value and split into 14 files by cluster for gene enrichment analysis.